-The English Housing Survey shows that the typical house deposit for a first home is falling year on year but still stands at £25,000 on average.
+The English Housing Survey shows that the average house deposit stands at nearly £45,000 on average.
 It’s unsurprising that first-time buyers see saving for a home to be out of their reach but starting to save early on will help towards your savings goal.

 Take a look at all the first-time schemes available and how they differ depending on where in the UK you are planning on buying your home.

 2. Speak to a mortgage adviser